gioxx/Nebula.KB/blog/2026-07-27-ExchangeOnlineGraphAssemblyClash/index.md

 2. Review [Microsoft Graph PowerShell releases](https://github.com/microsoftgraph/msgraph-sdk-powershell/releases) for authentication dependency updates and references to the issue.
 3. Check the [Microsoft.Graph.Authentication version history](https://www.powershellgallery.com/packages/Microsoft.Graph.Authentication) before upgrading.
 4. Check the [ExchangeOnlineManagement version history](https://www.powershellgallery.com/packages/ExchangeOnlineManagement) and the [official module requirements](https://learn.microsoft.com/powershell/exchange/exchange-online-powershell-v2).
-5. After either module changes, open a fresh PowerShell process and test both connection orders before removing the workaround from scripts or documentation.
+5. After either module changes, open a fresh PowerShell process and run the WAM verification above before removing the workaround from scripts or documentation.

 For additional field evidence covering the ExchangeOnlineManagement 3.10 and Microsoft.Graph 2.38 generation, see [The Grief and Joys of New PowerShell Releases](https://office365itpros.com/2026/06/22/powershell-woes-and-cmdlets/).